Psychology 5-Year Bachelors to Masters (BA to MAP)

 Students must have completed 60 credit hours (12 credits must be in Psychology) and must have met the eligibility requirements.
-The online application will be available through the Psychology Department’s website.
-5-Year MAP Application
+Then complete the 5-year MAP Application

 Applicants will submit a letter of recommendation (in PDF format) from one of their professors as part of their application.
 There will also be a brief interview prior to acceptance.
 Students must include a proposed thesis topic as part of their application.

 Yes!
 Transfer students who have completed 60 credit hours (12 credits must be in Psychology) and have completed at least one semester of coursework at HBU may apply for the 5-year MAP as described above.